 Slabs on grade that will be subjected to repeated wheel loads, such as passenger vehicles, should be at least 6 inches in thickness.
 Slabs that are not exposed to repeated wheel loads, should be at least 4 inches in thickness.
 Slabs in storage areas may need to be thicker due to shelving post and other concentrated floor loads.
-The final slab design thickness should be determined by the project structural engineer.
+Actual slab thicknesses should be determined by the project structural engineer.